 One thing that surprises people: several of my regular clients originally booked because of migraines or chronic tension headaches.
 The scalp has a high concentration of nerve endings, and sustained pressure in the temples, crown, and base of the skull can make a meaningful difference in how often and how intensely headaches show up.

 This isn't a medical claim — it's what clients report.
 But it makes sense.
 If tension in those areas contributes to your headaches, regularly releasing that tension can help.
+The National Center for Complementary and Integrative Health (part of NIH) lists massage therapy among the approaches that may help with tension headaches and stress-related symptoms.
 I wrote a dedicated post on how this works and who it tends to help most: Can a Scalp Ritual Help with Migraines?

 How to Book